outbe/outbe-l2-contracts/docs/adrs/0001-consumption-record.md

 - Metadata is unvalidated beyond shape; avoid storing sensitive information in plaintext.
 Use hashing or encryption off-chain if needed.
 - Upgrade power is centralized to the owner; secure the owner key or use a timelock/multisig.
-- Batch operations should consider reentrancy only if future hooks are added; current implementation is internal storage only.